artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

 .. code:: bash

-   DELETE FROM slug WHERE slug="your-slug-here"
+   DELETE FROM slug WHERE slug='your-slug-here';

 ..
 IMPORTANT::